linearblade/m7BootStrap/README.md

 # M7BootStrap

-**M7BootStrap** is a modular runtime package loading and mounting toolkit, designed to work across a wide range of applications.
-It provides a clean, extensible framework for resolving package dependencies, staging runtime assets and modules, and integrating them into a running system — with an emphasis on composability, clarity, and long-term maintainability.
+M7BootStrap is a modular runtime package loading and mounting toolkit, designed to work across a wide range of applications.It provides a clean, extensible framework for resolving package dependencies, staging runtime assets and modules, and integrating them into a running system — with an emphasis on composability, clarity, and long-term maintainability.

-> Don’t waste cycles building loaders to load loaders.
-> Let BootStrap handle dependency resolution, resource loading, and lifecycle wiring — so you can focus on the actual application logic.
+Don’t waste cycles building loaders to load loaders.Let BootStrap handle dependency resolution, resource loading, and lifecycle wiring — so you can focus on the actual application logic.

-⚠️ **Warning: Documentation Incomplete**
->
-> This project is currently under active development, and documentation is still being written.
-> Some features may be undocumented or subject to change.
-> Please check back soon as we continue to update this repository.
+✅ Version 1 Ready

+M7BootStrap is now feature-complete for its 1.0 release, with detailed documentation and stable APIs.

+The loader, dependency resolution, concurrency limiting, and lifecycle hooks are production-ready.
+Documentation now covers all major features, including granular data access and advanced load control.

 ---